 Between 18 – 22 weeks, you would have a mid-pregnancy ultrasound scan to look at how your baby has developed and grown.
 This scan also screens for any defects in organ development and to assess the placenta and umbilical cord.
 You should also be able to see if you are expecting a little boy or girl.
 Your baby will weigh approximately 350 gms and measures about 15 cm from crown to rump.

 Your baby will also be covered with a whitish substance called vernix caseosa over his entire body.
 This protects the skin during his long weeks in amniotic fluid.
 You might still see your little one covered with this layer after he is born.

-At 24 weeks, baby would have just reached a big milestone.
+At 24 weeks, the baby would have just reached a big milestone.
 She is now considered viable and may survive with specialist care if she is ever born prematurely.
 In the following weeks, she will be able to respond to sounds like your heartbeat and also respond to light.
 She will also start to have breathing movements though it’s just in water.

 You might start to feel your baby “hiccup” which is very common and this will happen quite frequently throughout your pregnancy.
 Her eyes can open now and she will sleep and be awake at regular intervals.
 During your visit to your doctor, you might even catch her sucking her thumb.

 You have reached the last few weeks of your pregnancy & the countdown starts now.
 Your baby’s brain development is very rapid these last few weeks and her nutritional requirements will reach its peak.
 She would now weigh about 1kg at the start of this trimester and will gain weight steadily in the next few weeks.